Securing an Internship in France: A Guide for International Students

 For non-EU students, a student visa is essential, and in some cases, a work permit may be required depending on your nationality and the internship’s length.
 Internships longer than two months must be paid at least the legal minimum, and you cannot exceed 35 working hours per week.

-Types of internships in France for international students
+Types of internships in Paris, France for international students

-• Operational internship: More hands-on roles where you contribute to daily operations, helping you gain practical skills and experience.
+- Operational internship: These are more hands-on roles where you contribute to daily operations, which will help you gain practical skills and experience.

-• Functional internship: Advanced, project-based placements, often involving research or strategic tasks within a department.
+- Functional internship: These are more advanced project-based placements, often involving research or strategic tasks within a department.

 Top industries for internships in France for international students

-• Technology and innovation: Software development, AI, data analytics and telecommunications.
-Companies like Dassault Systèmes, Capgemini, Orange and Ubisoft offer placements where you’ll work on real projects and collaborate with international teams.
+Internships in this sector can put you at the heart of software development, AI, data analytics and telecommunications.
+Well-known companies like Dassault Systèmes, Capgemini, Orange and Ubisoft offer placements where you’ll get to work on real projects, collaborate with international teams and pick up skills in high demand worldwide.

 How to find the perfect internships in France

-• Speculative applications: Send tailored CVs and cover letters directly to companies—even if a position isn’t advertised.
+- Speculative applications: Don’t hesitate to send tailored CVs and cover letters directly to companies, even if they haven’t advertised a position.

 How BSBI can help to get internships in France